 AKI BIO MATTERs is an artistic research program that focuses on working with new biomaterials where art and design meet life science, philosophy, politics, ecology, bioethics, and DIY biology.

-Inventing differences care-fully.
-Within BIO MATTERs what matters are difficult questions and experimentations but not in order to achieve more control, but rather to allow speculation and attentiveness to bodies’ variety, change and mutations to be present in creative practice.
-With a philosophically engaged hands-on approach, questions are raised such as whether we can imagine and pursue life forms, practices, habits and desires that will change – rather than facilitate – our lives?
+Inventing differences carefullyWithin BIO MATTERs, what matters are difficult questions and experimentations not to achieve more control but rather to allow speculation and attentiveness to bodies’ variety, change and mutations to be present in creative practice.
+With a philosophically engaged hands-on approach, questions such as whether we can imagine and pursue life forms, practices, habits and desires that will change – rather than facilitate – our lives are raised.
 How can we change the anthropocentric gaze?
 How to think about what is defined as living and natural?
-What are the margins where we can care-fully create with life and what are the implications of life manipulations?
+What margins can we carefully create with life, and what are the implications of life manipulations?
 How to practise living and dying bodies in art and design?
 How to live with contamination and its risks?

 For whom